 The du Arena won’t be the only venue on Yas Island welcoming global music acts.
 The city will be buzzing with other top-draw performers and DJs in town to entertain the F1 fans.

-Revellers can rub shoulders with the rich, the famous and the motor racing stars themselves at the Amber Lounge, the original grand prix after-party which follows the F1 series around the world ending the year in Abu Dhabi at the Yas Links Golf Club.
+Revelers can rub shoulders with the rich, the famous and the motor racing stars themselves at the Amber Lounge, the original Grand Prix after-party which follows the F1 series around the world ending the year in Abu Dhabi at the Yas Links Golf Club.

 Other top spots include Yas Island superclub MAD, El Chiringuito at Yas Beach with its Balearic vibes, the rooftop observation deck at Diablito which is normally taken over by Blue Marlin Ibiza UAE and 10AK Yas Island – a pop-up of the Las Vegas Club above Cipriani.

 The post-race celebrations spill into nightclubs and bars across the capital with many hosting pop-up events to mark the occasion

 Abu Dhabi has a burgeoning reputation as a culinary capital, meaning there is no shortage of fine dining establishments catering to the tastes of superyacht-goers.
 There are even track-side venues adding to the eating scene such as the popular We Brunch event in the Viceroy Terrace.

 Origins, a restaurant in Yas Viceroy hotel, also serves up international cuisine which guests can feast on while enjoying front-row racing from the vantage point of the Royal Terrace.